Fmsticks2/verisynth/NETLIFY_DEPLOYMENT.md

 3. **CORS errors in development**
    - Use `netlify dev` for local testing with functions
-   - Or rely on simulation mode for development
+   - Or rely on simulation mode when the Function is not running

 ### Monitoring